Unsecured Christian Installment Loans

 Sometimes money is easy to find.
 In many cases, such as for a new business or a new car, this is a benefit.
 However, to people with poor discipline and poor financial history, this "easy" money is often extended through unsecured personal loans with bad credit.
 This is never a wise financial move, because more often than not the terms of the unsecured personal loan with bad credit make it almost impossible to pay off the obligation in a short length of time.
 This means the person who agreed to this assistance is paying exorbitant fees and interest rates.
 Often unsecured personal loans with bad credit are taken out for things that decrease rather than increase in value, such as for cars or expensive toys.
 This means the item being purchased is more than likely going to need to be replaced before the entire amount is paid off and the borrower is left with this choice they made that will continue to affect their financial record.

-This type of agreement should be the last resort for an individual.
+This type of agreement should be the last resort for a Christian.
 First, an individual should decide if they absolutely need an item right now.
 If not, they should save their cash instead of choosing to sign an unsecured personal loan with bad credit.
 This way, the individual will be able to enjoy the item without the stress of repayment hanging over their head, and equally as important, they will not be paying more for the item, through interest and fees tacked on to unsecured personal loans with bad credit, than the item is worth.
 Ultimately, an individual needs to manage his or her finances so that even if the money is available, it does not mean it is a wise decision to borrow it.
 "All things are lawful for me, but all things are not expedient: all things are lawful for me, but all things edify not."
 (1 Corinthians 10:23)